michaelcpuckett/express-worker-router/README.md

 ## Development

-Run `ewr dev` during development.
+Run `swarf dev` during development.

 For easiest debugging, in the Web Inspector, under the Application tab, under Service Workers, select the checkbox for "Update on reload".

 ## Production Builds

-Run `ewr build` to generate a production build/
+Run `swarf build` to generate a production build/

 The built-in strategy for invalidating the old cache and serving the updated content is through incrementing the version in `router.config.json`.